 Hi.
 I’m Walt Jaschek, and I’ve been writing radio ad scripts for a while now.
 A fun and profitable “while now.”

 This site has lots of radio spots I’ve written or co-written; many of them funny, many of them award-winning.
-There are 15 of of them detailed in this companion post.
-Most of them, almost entirely produced and directed by Paul Fey of World Wide Wadio, are also back-to-back in this compilation video, which allows you to just click, sit back and let your ears enjoy.
+There are 15 of them detailed in this companion post.

 Culled from that longer set are the below 30-second spots, with scripts, so you can see and hear how I as writer or co-writer communicated to clients and collaborators how the final spots should “sound.”

-As I advise in my post Write Funny Radio and Laugh Your Ads Off, that’s your first, most important job as a writer of radio: to make a reader – a client, for example, or an actor, an engineer – “hear” the commercial in his or her head.
+That’s your first, most important job as a writer of radio: to help a reader – a client, an actor, an engineer – “hear” the commercial in his or her head.